-Low Income: Means Household Income below 80% of the Area Median Income.
+Low Income: Means Household Income below 80% of the Area Median Income

-Moderate Income: Means Household Income between 80% and 140% of the Area Median Income.
+Moderate Income: Means Household Income between 80% and 140% of the Area Median Income

 Residential Activity Means the use of land and buildings by people for the purpose of permanent living accommodation, including all associated accessory buildings, recreational activities and the keeping of domestic livestock.
-For the purposes of this definition, residential activity shall include Affordable Housing, emergency, refuge accommodation and the non-commercial use of holiday homes.
-Excludes Visitor Accommodation.
+For the purposes of this definition, residential activity shall include Affordable Housing, emergency, refuge accommodation and the noncommercial use of holiday homes.
+Excludes visitor accommodation.

-Resident Household: Means a Household whose members reside and work permanently are employed and maintain their primary residence within the District.
+Resident Household: Means a Household whose members reside and work permanently in the District.